SAP-samples/btp-s4hana-nocode-extension/create-application/develop/README.md

 ## Open SAP Build Apps

-Open **SAP Build Apps Application Development** link if you have it already bookmarked, otherwise open it via the **SAP BTP Cockpit** as described below.
+Open **SAP Build Apps** link if you have it already bookmarked, otherwise open it via the **SAP BTP Cockpit** as described below.

- 1. To open **SAP Build Apps Application Development** via SAP cockpit, navigate to your SAP BTP subaccount.
+ 1. To open **SAP Build Apps** via SAP cockpit, navigate to your SAP BTP subaccount.
  2. From the left-side of your subaccount menu, navigate from **Services** &rarr; **Instances and Subscriptions**.

- 3. In the tab **Subscriptions**, find **SAP Build Apps** and choose **Go to Application** to open the entry page for Application Development.
+ 3. In the tab **Subscriptions**, find **SAP Build Apps** and choose **Go to Application** to open the entry page for SAP Build Apps.

      <img src="./images/ba_subscription.png" width="750px">

- 4. You might be prompted with a log in screen of either default Identity Provider or custom Identity Provider depending on what you have configured.

- 5. Log in to the Application using your custom Identity Provider credentials.
+ 4. Log in to the Application using your custom Identity Provider credentials.

 ## Create an Application Using SAP Build Apps

 ### Create a Project

-1. On the Build, app dashboard choose **Create**
+1. On the SAP Build Lobby choose **Create**

    <img src="./images/ba_createapp1.png" width="80%">